 Rizchel started her career at IBM.
 She worked her way up from being a front-end developer, to a team leader, to a Developer Advocate.
 In that role, she spoke at conferences and created content about emerging technologies like Kubernetes, serverless computing, and container architecture.

 Did you ever notice that FasS & Serverless is a lot like the Fast & the Furious series of movies?
 Each of the different characters is like a function specializing in doing one thing really well.
 Then when when you combine their abilities as a team they can accomplish anything like a great app.

 Simon has over twenty years of development experience and has worked on a variety of projects including object oriented databases, police communication systems, speech recognition and unified messaging.
-His current focus is contributing to the open source PhoneGap project to enable developers to create cross platform mobile applications using Web technologies.
+His current focus is being a developer advocate for Adobe where he assists people building solutions across a wide variety of areas like web, mobile and serverless.
 Simon’s been building web applications since the days they were written using shell scripts and he still has nightmares about those dark days.